bohdangarchu/codex/README.md

 # Code Execution API

 Code Execution API is a RESTful API that allows users to execute code in various programming languages.
-It supports popular languages such as Python, JavaScript, Ruby, and many more.
-This API is built using Node.js and Express.js.
+It currently supports Python, JavaScript and Java.
+This API is built using Node.js and Express.js and uses Docker containers as runtime environment.

 ## Prerequisites